 - Helps to prevent vitamin C deficiency

-- Supports a healthy immune system & reduces the risk for chronic diseases
+- Supports a healthy immune system & reduces the risk of chronic diseases

-- Supports collagen production for healthier skin, muscles and joints
+- Supports collagen production for healthier skin, muscles, ligaments, cartilage and joints

 - Improves the appearance of skin; more supple, improved clarity [see details about skin study below]